 - creates a link, of link type "Note +", from the new note back to the selected text

-- if a note text window has focus and part of $Text is selected, the selected text becomes the name of the new note.
+- the current selected text becomes the name of the new footnote.

 Depending on which footnote creation option is chosen the location of the new note is either as a:

 - sibling: next sibling to the source note

 - child: a new sibling container 'Notes' is created and the footnote is a child of this container.
 All child footnotes of sibling notes share the same 'Notes' container.
 Different containers use discrete 'Notes' containers for their footnotes.

 It might seem odd to have this placement choice and 'child' might seem the generally logical choice.
 In an outline, a container can easily be expanded/collapsed to show footnotes.
 However, if working in map view and desiring to keep everything in view on the same map, the 'sibling' option avoids having to find child footnotes and drag them up to their parent's level just so they show up on the map.